 Alterations

-Alterations is a book of arrival at beginnings.
-When George Payerle finally escaped city life, he returned to the coast into which he had been born when Vancouver was a much smaller town — a coast where the mountains fall into the sea as waves of rainforest.
-This is a coast of "shadow weather" amongst cedars and fir where the light of everyday is a Turner painting, a land/seascape suffused with the spirit made visible.
+George Payerle escapes city life and returns to the coast where he was born.
+The old coast of logging and fishing is all but extinct, inhabited by ghosts of men with peaveys in their hands and bulldozers in their eyes.
+It’s a coast where the mountains fall into the sea as waves of rainforest, a coast of “shadow weather,” where the light of everyday is a Turner painting, a land/seascape suffused with the spirit made visible.

 "An Anabasis"